 I use coconut milk frequently – often in a vegetable curry, but most often for sweet uses; dairy free ice cream, as the base for a vegan chocolate ganache, coconut whipped cream, or in rice pudding instead of whole milk.
 The flexibility and high fat content of coconut milk make it invaluable in plant based cooking and baking, replacing cream whenever I’ve needed it.

-I had thought coconut milk might be too sweet to use in a dish like these coconut rice noodles without several different spices to balance it out.
-I was wrong.
+These coconut rice noodles, quickly cooked with spring vegetables, is no exception.
+It’s a rich broth that’s ready in minutes and makes an excellent speedy springtime meal.
 A good bit of fresh ginger, along with garlic, onion, and piles of green vegetables provide a good counterpoint to the natural sweetness of coconut, without the need for earthier flavours like cumin or turmeric.

 Ingredients

-This might seem like a long list, but it’s mostly vegetables and pantry staples.
+This might seem like a lot, but it’s mostly vegetables and pantry staples.
 See below for substitutions for the vegetables listed.

 - Ginger: if large pieces are too much, grate very finely instead.
 Fresh ginger is key to the recipe.

-- Vegetable Broth: water can be used in a pinch but a good broth will be noticeable here.
+- Vegetable Broth: water can be used in a pinch but a good broth will be noticeable here, so I do recommend it for this recipe.

 Leftovers are pretty good if the broth isn’t mixed with the rice noodles.
 If you have leftover broth and veg, store it separately and cook the noodles fresh when you want to eat it.
 Rice noodles suck up too much liquid to keep for any length of time.